ARCTIC ENCOUNTER LEADERSHIP & PRODUCTION TEAM

 Harmony was on the board of directors for the Arctic Youth Network from 2021-2023 and has given an Arctic Indigenous perspective to high-level dialogues on climate and nature, such as the World Economic Forum, Arctic Circle Assembly, Arctic Encounter, and the Polar Symposium of the Prince Albert II of Monaco Foundation.
 She has been a youth ambassador for Arctic Base Camp, an Alaska Sea Grant Fellow, and an Arctic Frontiers Emerging Leader.
 Harmony also worked as a counselor with Bristol Bay Native Corporation in their annual youth culture camp.
 Some of her most cherished memories in the last years are learning how to heal with culture from elders and teaching youth how to process salmon on the shores of Lake Iliamna.

-She is thrilled to continue working in mentorship and youth development across the circumpolar north with her role as the Northern Vision Fellowship Director with Arctic Encounter Symposium.
+She is thrilled to continue working in mentorship and youth development across the circumpolar north with her role as the Northern Vision Fellowship Director with the Arctic Encounter Summit.

 Currently residing in Anchorage, you will often find her Nordic skiing on the trails with her dog, Uli.
 In the summer, she travels home to Naknek to fish for sayak (sockeye salmon) and gather berries with her family.